History of Italian culture (1700s): Characteristics

-The Settecento is a word today commonly used to describe this period Italy.
+The Settecento is a word today commonly used to describe this period in Italy.

-The first decades of the Settecento saw the ultimate end of the Renaissance movement in Italy, and the last development of the Counter-Reformation and Baroque era, and also the beginning of the Italian Enlightenment.
+The first decades of the Settecento saw the ultimate end of the Renaissance movement in Italy and the final developments of the Counter-Reformation and Baroque era, as well as the beginnings of the Italian Enlightenment.

 In the 18th century, the political and socio-cultural condition of Italy began to improve, under Joseph II, Holy Roman Emperor, and his successors.
 These princes were influenced by philosophers, who in their turn felt the influence of a general movement of ideas at large in many parts of Europe, sometimes called the Enlightenment.
 All this led to a cultural revival in the 18th century's second half: the Age of Reason and Reform.

 Politically Italy suffered mainly because of the crisis of the Republic of Venice, but in the last years of Settecento Napoleon Bonaparte brought the French Revolution ideals to Italy and created in 1797 the first unitarian state in the peninsula since the early Middle Ages: the Cisalpine Republic, that in 1804 became the Napoleonic Kingdom of Italy.